jesusdz/Tools/README.md

 thus avoiding unnecessary boilerplate code.

-## tools_reflex.h
+## reflex.h

 Headers with types needed for C reflection.
-The idea of this in-progress utility is that we will have a reflection tool that will parse C headers with type definitions, and it will generate files with C code filling the Reflex containers available in `tools_reflex.h`.
+The idea of this in-progress utility is that we will have a reflection tool that will parse C headers with type definitions, and it will generate files with C code filling the Reflex containers available in `reflex.h`.
 These generated files with information about your own C data structures, will in turn be possibly used in your code to automatize certain tasks such as serialization, UI generation, etc.